Purpose

 Experimental

-This device is worn like a watch and pressing the button activates the cooling function to begin to col the wrist skin temperature to 47 degrees.
+This device is worn like a watch and pressing the button activates the cooling function to begin to cool the wrist skin temperature to 47 degrees.
 Pushing the device button again cools the skin to 60 degrees and a third time to 77degrees.

-• Device: Wrist fan activating device without cooling plate
+• Device: Placebo device without cooling plate

 This device is worn like a watch and pressing the button activates the cooling fan for 5 minutes.